Blueleafmonkey/cmc-wiki/docs/Guides/CustomNetworkData/ClientMoveData/defaultPipeline.md

 This function checks to see if it can **combine** the current NewMove with the last SavedMove (reffered to as the **PendingMove**).
 This is because the client doesn't actualy run CallServerMovePacked **every** frame, but it actually runs it every **other** frame.
 In the first frame, it actually just **saves** the SavedMove as the PendingMove, and then in the **next** frame it checks to see if it can **combine** the PendingMove with the NewMove.
 If it can, then it just sends one SavedMove for **both** frames, instead of sending two, which **improves** bandwidth usage.

 ::: info NOTE
-You hsould only combine moves if they have basically all the same input state data.
+You should only combine moves if they have basically all the same input state data.
 :::

 A good example of this happening is if the player was just running in a **straight** line.
 If the **acceleration** in both frames is pretty much the same, and the **velocity** also doesn't change much, then it can **combine** the moves and send them as one combined move to the server.
 The combined move uses the **output** state of the most **recent** SavedMove, but it **adds** the deltaTimes of both moves, so that it is effectively one big move.